Blog

 Strengthen your IoT security strategy with Cloudi-Fi

 Cloudi-Fi provides a cloud-based Zero Trust solution designed for complex, multi-device environments—enabling enterprises to discover, segment, and secure unmanaged IoT devices without heavy infrastructure changes.
-With support for DHCP fingerprinting, dynamic access control, and seamless guest Wi-Fi onboarding, Cloudi-Fi helps you modernize your network security architecture for the IoT era.
+With support for DHCP fingerprinting, dynamic access control, and seamless guest Wi-Fi onboarding, Cloudi-Fi helps you modernize your enterprise network security architecture for the IoT era.

 See how Cloudi-Fi helps secure your IoT environment